ccao-data/model-res-avm/README.md

 Modern predictive modeling typically uses three data sets:

 1. A training set, used to train the parameters of the model itself.
-2. A validation set, used to choose the best hyperparameters that define the model’s structure.
+2. A validation set, used to choose hyperparameter combination that optimizes model accuracy.
 3. A test set, used to measure the performance of the trained, tuned model on unseen data.